APHedayat/aphedayat.github.io/_posts/2025-12-09-Granular_Net.md

 ## Broader Impact

 This work contributes to the broader goal of developing data-driven, physics-informed models for granular materials.
-The ability to discover constitutive laws from sparse experimental data while maintaining physical consistency has implications beyond segregation modeling:
+The ability to discover constitutive laws from sparse experimental data while maintaining physical consistency has implications beyond segregation modeling.

-- **Industrial Applications**: The framework can be applied to hopper design, heap leach optimization, and pharmaceutical manufacturing where segregation control is critical.
-- **Scientific Discovery**: The inverse problem framework provides a systematic approach to interrogating constitutive ambiguity in granular flows.
-- **Methodology Transfer**: The PINN framework developed here can be adapted to other transport phenomena in granular materials, such as heat transfer, moisture migration, or chemical reactions.

 ## Future Directions